KaikaiZhao/KaikaiZhao.github.io/_posts/2019-07-29-Conjugate-Priors.md

     \end{aligned}\tag{2}
 $$

-Finally, we find the posterior distribution has the same form as the prior distribution if the second term of the prior distribution is equal to employs the same .
+Finally, we find the posterior distribution has the same form as the prior distribution if **the second term of the sufficient statistics for the prior distribution is equal to the log normalizer of the likelihood function**.